 - SECTION 1.
 Programs.
-The Navajo Division of Public Safety, Department of Corrections, ("the Contractor") shall perform that portion of the Bureau of Indian Affairs Juvenile Detention Program described herein in accordance with the term, provisions and conditions of the Contract. - SECTION 2.
+The Navajo Division of Public Safety, Department of Corrections, ("the Contractor") shall perform that portion of the Bureau of Indian Affairs Juvenile Corrections Program described herein in accordance with the term, provisions and conditions of the Contract. - SECTION 2.
 Program Standard.
 The Contractor Agrees to administer programs, services, function, and activities listed in Section 1 above in conformity with the following standards: - A. Purpose.
 The Contractor agrees to administer programs, services, functions, and activities under this Agreement in accordance with Navajo Nation laws and policies which are incorporated herein by reference.
 The provisions of Federal regulations promulgated to implement Public Law 93-638, as amended, and other applicable Federal regulations applicable to Indian tribes shall apply, unless such regulations have been waived by the Secretary, Department of the Interior. - B. Intent.
-The Contractor shall conduct programs and services under this contract to address the Navajo Nation's priorities and needs as determined by the Navajo Nation Council.
-The detention programs to be conducted shall include any and all services authorized by law for which funds have been appropriated by the Bureau of Indian Affairs ("BIA") or made available from other agencies through the BIA.
+The Corrections programs to be conducted shall include any and all services authorized by law for which funds have been appropriated by the Bureau of Indian Affairs ("BIA") or made available from other agencies through the BIA.
 Funds made available may be utilized to acquire other resources to further the objectives of this Agreement. - C. Standards: The Contractor shall use the following detention operations program standards: - 25 C.F.R.
 Part 10: Indian Country Detention Facilities Policies and Procedures to Operate Detention Facilities. - (2) 25 C.F.R.
-Part 63: Indian Child Protection and Family Violence Prevention. - (3) Navajo Nation and 9th, 10th, and District of Columbia Circuit Court decisions related to Public Law 93-638 Indian Country correctional facilities. - (4) The Indian Civil Rights Act, 25 U.S.C. § 1301 et seq. and the Navajo Nation Bill of Rights, 1 N.N.C.§ 1 et seq.
+Part 63: Indian Child Protection and Family Violence Prevention. - (3) Navajo Nation and 9th, 10th, and District of Columbia Circuit Court decisions related to Public Law 93-638 Indian Country correctional facilities. - (4) The Indian Civil Rights Act, 25 U.S.C. § 1301 et seq. and the Navajo Nation Bill of Rights, 1 N.N.C.§ 1 et seq. - (5) Consent Decree in Allen vs Henderson, No. WR-CV-46-85 - (6) Consent Decree in AW Minor vs Navajo Nation, No. A-CV-1986

-- (5) Consent Decree in Allen vs Henderson, No. WR-CV-46-85 - (6) Consent Decree in AW Minor vs Navajo Nation, No. A-CV-1986 - (7) BIA Office of Justice Services, Division of Operations, 1st Edition. - (8) Navajo Nation Juvenile Detention Standards - (9) Navajo Nation Model Inmate Handbook - D. Juvenile Definitions.
+- (7) BIA Office of Justice Services, Division of Operations, 1st Edition. - (8) Navajo Nation Juvenile Detention Standards - (9) Navajo Nation Inmate Handbook - D. Juvenile Definitions.
 For purposes of this Contract, the terms "juvenile," "status offense," and "juvenile delinquent" are defined as follows: - (1) Juvenile-A person who has not attained his or her 18th birthday. - (2) Status offense-A violation of the Navajo Nation Children's Code when a juvenile does some act that would not be considered illegal if an adult did it but that indicates the minnow is beyond parental control such truancy or habitual disobedience - (3) Juvenile Delinquent-also referred to as a criminal-type offender, a juvenile who has been charged with or adjudicated for conduct that would, under Navajo Nation law, be crime if committed by an adult.